 Risk.
 Odd Molly is active in the highly competitive fashion industry, where several competitors are very large and have considerable capital, allowing them to adapt to changes in customer demand, devote considerable resources to marketing and design of their products, and achieve greater brand awareness.
-Increased competition could lead to price pressure and loss of market share.
+Increased competition could lead to price pressure and loss of market share for Odd Molly.

 Management.
-As a distinctive brand, Odd Molly has held its own against the competition to date, but there is no guarantee that it will be able to keep pace with current and future competitors.
+As a distinctive brand, Odd Molly has the potential to assert itself well in the competition to date, but there is no guarantee that it will be able to assert itself well in the future.
 Odd Molly has a unique design concept that creates lasting value in its collections and its customer relations.

 Supplier and labor risks